List of NHL mascots: Minnesota Wild

+Montreal Canadiens

+Youppi!
+(Yippee! or Hooray! in French) is the official mascot for the Montreal Canadiens.
+The exclamation mark is part of the trademarked name.
+From 1979 to 2004, Youppi! was the mascot of the Montreal Expos baseball team.
+When the Expos left Montreal, Youppi! was adopted by the hockey franchise, becoming the first league-switching mascot in major league sports history.
+Instead of endorsing a number in the back of his jersey, he wears an exclamation mark, which he had worn while with the Expos.
+Prior to Youppi!, the Canadiens had no official mascot.

+In 2022, to promote the team's reverse retro jerseys, the team created METAL!, a heavy-metal-obsessed blue creature, who claims to have been Youppi!'s twin brother, and have been the Canadiens mascot from 1979 to 1993, even though there is no evidence of the latter statement.

+Nashville Predators

 Gnash is the mascot for the Nashville Predators.
 The saber-tooth tiger character was selected as the team mascot after archaeological excavations at the First American Cave site in downtown Nashville (in preparation for the construction of what is now known as the UBS Tower) unearthed the partial skeleton of a saber-tooth cat.
 The name "Gnash" is a pun on the first syllable of the city's name.

 The character was introduced in 1998, the same year the team was founded.
 His trademark includes stunts: fast rappels from the arena rafters, jumping a 4-wheel/ATV off a ramp onto the ice, and a pendulum swing that takes him under the scoreboard and just inches off the ice.
 Gnash also dances during intermissions and pulls pranks on fans of the visiting team, usually ending with a pie in the face.

-Gritty

-Gritty is the Philadelphia Flyers' first mascot since Slapshot in 1976.
-He was unveiled to the public on September 24, 2018.
-He is a 7-foot tall fuzzy orange creature.

-Harvey the Hound

-Harvey the Hound is the 6-ft, 6-in tall mascot of the Calgary Flames.
-Created in 1983, Harvey was the NHL's first mascot.
-He is an anthropomorphic dog, appearing to either be a husky or a malamute.

-In 2003, Harvey was involved in an incident with Edmonton Oilers former Coach Craig MacTavish when MacTavish ripped out Harvey's tongue.
-Harvey the Hound was voted best Mascot in 2004, 3rd in 2005 and 6th in 2006.
-Harvey also had a long-standing feud with broadcaster Gary Green.

-Howler the Coyote

-Howler the Coyote is the coyote-suited mascot of the Arizona Coyotes.
-He was introduced on October 15, 2005.
-Howler wears number 96 on his jersey, representing the year the Winnipeg Jets moved to Arizona, and wears a "M" Designation for Mascot.
-He is known to beat on a bucket to encourage the fans to cheer, and has many different outfits in games.
-Also is an outstanding drummer entertaining Yotes fans around the Phoenix area by joining in with many of the local bands when he appears at the many charity events he and the Coyotes Foundation attends.

-Hunter

-Hunter is the mascot for the Edmonton Oilers.
-He is an anthropomorphic Canada lynx and is named after Bill Hunter.
-He was introduced on September 26, 2016, and wears the number 72, in reference to the team's founding in 1972.
-He is the team's first official mascot.